UCI-GDIM31/class-activities-BricksA9/README.md

 The methods change the behavior, while the variables change the appearance of the skin.
 2. There's no upper limit to how many times the ball can increase in brightness.

 ### W4

+Line 5: a variable for movement speed that can be changed in the component (inside the inspector)\
+Line 22: it grabs the difference in how much the cat has moved since the last frame\
+Line 25: Actually changes the location (the z axis) of the cat

+Line 17: The initialization of a variable that stores whether the cat is on the ground or not.
+Used to prevent unwanted double-jumping\
+Line 28: an if statement to see whether there is an input from the space key (from the physical keyboard) and if cat is on the ground.
+If both are true then the code block inside runs.\
+Line 32: line that updates the status of the cat, in terms of its groundedness, so that it’s no longer ‘on the ground’ because it’s currently jumping.

+Table #14
+What solution did you come up with for the collider activity, and why?
+Specifically- which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?\
+We added rigidbodies to the cat and the ball, and Is Trigger was checked on the goal.
+IF your game did not work perfectly the first time you tested it, talk about what you had to fix.\
+We didn’t have the rigidbody on the cat, and didn’t have the Is Trigger checked for the goal.

 ### W5